SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

-The version of `SundaeToppings` that uses a macro to generate all of the static variables is easier to read and easier to maintain than the manual-coded version, earlier.
+The version of `SundaeToppings` that uses a macro to generate all of the static variables is easier to read and easier to maintain than the manually coded version, earlier.

 ## Macro Declarations

 In most Swift code,
-you implement a symbol, like a function or type, and there's no separate declaration.
+when you implement a symbol, like a function or type, there's no separate declaration.
 However, for macros, the declaration and implementation are separate.
-A macro's implementation contains the code that expands the macro by generating Swift code, and its declaration as well as the macro's name, the parameters it takes, where it can be used, and what kind of code it generates.
+A macro's declaration contains its name, the parameters it takes, where it can be used, and what kind of code it generates.
+A macro's implementation contains the code that expands the macro by generating Swift code.

 You introduce a macro declaration with the `macro` keyword.
 For example,